What is the Network and Information Security 2 (NIS2) Directive?

 NIS2 vs UK NIS: Certification

-The certification requirement under the UK NIS regulations means that OES and DSPs must be certified by a relevant certifying body to demonstrate that they have taken appropriate steps to manage risks.
+Certification requirements under the UK NIS regulations mean that OES and DSPs must be certified by a relevant certifying body to demonstrate that they have taken appropriate steps to manage risks.
 This certification process is mandatory and ensures that companies operating in these sectors are held to a high standard of cybersecurity.

 NIS2 vs UK NIS: Supervision and enforcement

-The UK NIS regulations has designated the NCSC as the organisation with the power to supervise and enforce compliance, while the EU’s directive grants member states the remit to delegate supervision and enforcement to regulators within each country, depending on their preference.
+The UK NIS regulations have designated the NCSC as the organization with the power to supervise and enforce compliance, while the EU’s directive grants member states the remit to delegate supervision and enforcement to regulators within each country, depending on their preference.

 NIS2 vs UK NIS: Demands for MSPs